KozorovitskiyLaboratory/crossbill/README.md

   python crossbill-mini.py
   ```

-Once installed, crossbill-mini UI can be run by the following:
+Once installed, get to the directory containing crossbill-mini.py file, and run it with python:
 ```
 cd crossbill-mini
 python crossbill-mini.py